-- The advertisement should be structured to include the inherent requirements of the post, post title and core-functions. - A clear procedure should be drafted to state exactly which posts, categories and levels will be advertised internally; externally or both internally and externally, as well as the sources which will be used for advertising. - Where appropriate, our advertisement should state clearly that "Elias Motsoaledi Local Municipality with its seat in Groblersdal Limpopo Province is committed to the achievement and maintenance of equity in employment, especially in respect of race, gender, and disability.
-Suitable candidates are invited to apply for the posts as indicated below".
+- > The advertisement should be structured to include the inherent requirements of the post, post title and core-functions. - A clear procedure should be drafted to state exactly which posts, categories and levels will be advertised internally; externally or both internally and externally, as well as the sources which will be used for advertising. - ➤ Where appropriate, our advertisement should state clearly that Elias Motsoaledi Local Municipality (EMLM) with its seat in Groblersdal Limpopo Province is an equal opportunity employer.
+In the filling of vacant posts, the objectives of s195(1)(i) of the Constitution of the Republic of South Africa, 1996, the Employment Equity imperatives as defined by the Employment Equity Act 55 of 1998 as well as the relevant Human Resources prescripts of EMLM will be taken into consideration or

+Elias Motsoaledi Local Municipality with its seat in Groblersdal Limpopo Province is committed to the achievement and maintenance of equity in employment, especially in respect of race, gender, and disability.
+Suitable candidates are invited to apply for the posts as indicated below.